streamium/streamium/README.md

 Streamium is a static HTML web application and thus requires no servers to run.

 ### AngularJS
-AngularJS was used for client-side application code (and there's no server-side code!)
+[AngularJS](https://angularjs.org/) was used for client-side application code (and there's no server-side code!)

 ### WebRTC
-WebRTC is a browser to browser communications protocol used to share video streams between clients and service providers.
+[WebRTC](http://www.webrtc.org/) is a browser to browser communications protocol used to share video streams between clients and service providers.
 It allows sharing of data and media without central servers.
+We use [PeerJS](http://peerjs.com/) to manage WebRTC connections.

 ### Bitcoin payment channels
 Bitcoin is a p2p currency used for trustless payments.
-Bitcoin payment channels are used to establish a secure pay-as-you-go mechanism which needs no third party to occur.
+[Bitcoin payment channels](https://bitcoin.org/en/developer-guide#micropayment-channel) are used to establish a secure pay-as-you-go mechanism which needs no third party to occur.

 ## License